BenCassidy33/Tickers/README.md

 ```

-When propted correctly, the server will respond with this format:
+When prompted correctly, the server will respond with this format:

 ```javascript
 // response from server: